hamxamehboob/quiz-app/README.md

 * It creates an initial loading experience for users while the app initializes.

-* After a set duration, it automatically transitions to the login or signup screen.
+* After a set duration, it automatically transitions to the onboard screen.
 2. Login and Signup Screens:

 * Users can either log in with their existing credentials or sign up for a new account.